ssbc/ssb-feed-format/README.md

 `plaintextBuf` (buffer, already decrypted from the ciphertext), a `nativeMsg`, and the target `encoding`, and should return the corresponding encoded message.

 This is typically used for "fitting in" the decrypted "content" back into the nativeMsg, as it appeared to be right before it was encrypted.

+We recommend that `encoding` is allowed be undefined, in which case it would default to the value `'js'`.

 ### `getFeedId(nativeMsg)`